 CICTAR is currently staffed by our Principal Analyst, Jason Ward, supported by a network of academics and researchers from across the globe.

 Jason Ward has been a frequent commentator on corporate tax issues as an analyst and spokesperson for the Tax Justice Network – Australia.
 He is currently an adjunct senior researcher with the University of Tasmania’s Institute for the Study of Social Change.
-Over the last several years Jason Ward has conducted in-depth research on Chevron, Exxon, the Petroleum Resource Rent Tax (PRRT) and most recently on the tax practices of the largest for-profit aged care companies.
+Over the last several years Jason Ward has conducted in-depth research on Chevron, Exxon, the Petroleum Resource Rent Tax (PRRT).
+He has recently analysed the tax practices of large for-profit aged care (nursing home) companies and other large government contractors and helped mobilise over US$10 trillion of investor capital to support the Global Reporting Initiative’s (GRI) proposed tax transparency reporting standards.

 Bronwyn Lee has worked as a researcher and organiser for trade unions and progressive organisations in Australia.
 She is writing her PhD on the political economy of the global mining industry at the State University of New York, Binghamton.
 Working with CICTAR and others, Bronwyn developed a toolkit for unions engaging with problems of corporate tax avoidance that is soon to be released.